yamule/evo2/README.md

 Below are simple examples of how to download Evo 2 and use it locally using Python.

-### Inference
+### Forward

-Evo 2 can be used to score the likelihood of DNA sequence.
+Evo 2 can be used to score the likelihoods across a DNA sequence.

 ```python
 import torch